laneelien/cpp-grade-analyzer/README.md

-# cpp-grade-analyzer
-Code Calculates grades, grade point average, sorts data and calculates grade distribution for individual classes

-THe current code does the Following:
+✅ Features
+This program performs the following tasks:

+📥 Import Student Data
+From a .csv file including the following format:

+sql
+Copy
+Edit
-*imports students names scores and grades from a file (First Name, Last Name, MathHW1 Score, Math HW2 Score, Math HW3 Score, Math Exam1 Score, Math Exam 2 Score, Math Project Score, English Letter Grade, Chemistry Letter Grade, History Letter Grade, Engineering Safety Letter Grade)
+First Name, Last Name, HW1 Score, HW2 Score, HW3 Score, Exam1 Score, Exam2 Score, Project Score, English Grade, Chemistry Grade, History Grade, Engineering Grade
+🖨️ Print Imported Data
+Displays student information including homework, exam, and project scores.

+🧮 Calculate Final Math Score
+Based on:

+40% Homework average

+40% Exam average

+20% Project score

+🅰️ Assign Final Letter Grade for Math
+Based on final score:

+90–100: A

+80–89.99: B

+70–79.99: C

+60–69.99: D

+<60: F

+📊 Compute Math Course Grade Distribution
+Displays the percentage of students in each grade category (A, B, C, D, F).

+🎓 Calculate Semester GPA
+GPA is computed based on:

+The student's final math letter grade

+Letter grades from 4 other courses (English, Chemistry, History, Engineering Safety)

+📈 Sort and Display Students by GPA
+Displays each student’s:

+Name

+Final Math Score

+Math Letter Grade

+Semester GPA

+🧾 Output Final Data
+Writes sorted results to a new .csv file.

+🔧 Design Requirements
+Ensure the solution satisfies all of the following:

+Imports student names, scores (float), and grades (char) from a structured CSV.

+Implements correct weight-based calculation of the final math score.

+Calculates GPA from five total courses.

+Sorts data by GPA in descending order.

+Outputs:

-*Print's the imported data
+Printed summary of imported and processed data
-*calculate the course final score for math useg this Weight (40% for Assignments, %40% for exams and 10% for Project) *Assigns Letter grade for students using this policy (90-100: A, 80-89.99: B, 70-79.99: C, 60-69.99: D and <60: F) *Calculate the Grade distribution percentage for the student performance in the Math course (%As, %Bs, %Cs, %Ds and %Fs) *Calculates Semester Semester GPA based on grades from other courses *Sort the data based on the student Semester GPA Scores *Print the Sorted data with including the math score, course Grade, and Semester GPA *Print the course grade distribution

-Modify this and the data to ensure that the code is able to satisfy all the design requirements listed above.
+Final sorted list with all calculated fields

+Grade distribution summary

+A new CSV with final results

-Solution Approach:
+🛠️ Solution Approach
-1. Run the code and evaluate what features are included and identify the changes that need to be made to the code and the data file.
+Run the code and verify which features are working.

-2. Execute and test modification  until the objective ia achieved.
-Fee free to utilize AI Coding Assistants.
+Compare actual behavior with the design requirements above.

+Modify code and data until all objectives are satisfied.

+Use AI Coding Assistants (like ChatGPT) to speed up implementation and debugging.